Fudge

-Fudge is a type of confection that is made by mixing sugar, butter, and milk.
-It has its origins in the 19th century United States, and became popular in American women's colleges in the late 19th century.
+Fudge is a confection made by mixing sugar, butter, and milk.
+Modern fudge has its origins in the 19th century United States, and became popular in American women's colleges late in the century.
 Fudge can come in a variety of flavorings depending on the region or country it was made; popular flavors include fruit, nut, chocolate, and caramel.
 Fudge is often bought as a gift from a gift shop in tourist areas and attractions.